News Values in Journalism Definition Types and Examples

 Types of Leads Wrtiting

 The traditional Lead is also known as the primary lead.
 It is constructed from 6 elements: who, what, when, where, why, and how.
-But, usually, the journalist will start with Who and What.
+But usually, the journalist starts with Who and What.
 However, you can begin and end with any of the six elements.
-Traditional lead is one of the most common types of news lead writing strategy in journalism.
-It is similar to the Inverted Pyramid of news writing style.
+Traditional lead is one of the most common types of lead-writing strategies in journalism.
+It is similar to the inverted pyramid style of news writing.

 Who-Lead News Writing Example